CadQuery/cadquery/doc/workplane.rst

 Will create a 1x2x3 box, with a cylindrical boss extending from the top face.
 It was not necessary to manually combine the cylinder created by extruding the circle with the box, because the default behavior for extrude is to combine the result with the context solid.
-The hole() method works similarly -- CadQuery presumes that you want to subtract the hole from the context solid.
+The :py:meth:`cadquery.Workplane.hole` method works similarly -- CadQuery presumes that you want to subtract the hole from the context solid.

 If you want to avoid this, you can specify ``combine=False``, and CadQuery will create the solid separately.